 Here is another short story I wrote for a romance competition.
 The sub-genre is historical romance.
+There were many Campbells and Camerons who immigrated to Waipu, and while I am descended from some of the Campbells, this romance is entirely fictional.
 It didn’t win a prize, but as usual it is the judges comments that I find most important.

 Unfortunately, the three judges did not agree with each other on any point other than that the dialogue was natural.
 So although I did garner a few useful comments, I felt conflicted as to whether it was a good story or not.